 - ➤ Continue to maintain an inventory of all equipment purchased with federal Perkins dollars and state funds.
 Use established procedures for the disposal of outdated equipment.
-Maintain equipment disposition records. - ➤ Continue to hold semi-annual or annual curriculum development meetings facilitated by the career-technical coordinator to improve uniform curriculum delivery and disseminate best practices. - ➤ Continue the practice of electronic submission of EMIS data pertaining to career-technical programs. - ➤ Revise any program course of study that is more than five years old during FY2014 and each fiscal year.

-- ➤ Improve processes for expending Perkins dollars in a timely manner.
+Maintain equipment disposition records. - ➤ Continue to hold semi-annual or annual curriculum development meetings facilitated by the career-technical coordinator to improve uniform curriculum delivery and disseminate best practices. - ➤ Continue the practice of electronic submission of EMIS data pertaining to career-technical programs. - ➤ Revise any program course of study that is more than five years old during FY2015 and each fiscal year.
+Most courses of study were most recently revised in FY2009 and will be due for revision during the current school year. - ➤ Improve processes for expending Perkins dollars in a timely manner.
 The process for ordering items at each facility has been explained to teachers and principals at all facilities.
-All, or nearly all, of the FY13 Perkins were expended. - ➤ Ensure that Secondary Career Technical state grant funds are expended in a timely manner. - ➤ Maintain a five-year replacement schedule for all core textbooks.
-On-line texts are permissible. - ➤ Continue to provide for the systematic update of career-technical program instructional technology, including hardware and software. - ➤ Continue to utilize an "open house" program advisory committee structure/process at each applicable institution, whereby all program committees meet at the same time, enabling all committee members to visit all program areas.
-This was not done at Ralph C. Starkey High School during FY2013, for the second year in a row.
-However, a program advisory committee meeting has already occurred in FY2014. - ➤ Continue to use a district-wide computerized record-keeping process for attendance, student evaluation and related information. - ➤ Continue to enable Microsoft Office Specialist (MOS) testing/certification of eligible Administrative Office Technology (AOT) students during FY2014 and beyond.
+All, or nearly all, of the FY13 Perkins were expended. - > Ensure that Secondary Career Technical state grant funds are expended in a timely manner. - ➤ Maintain a five-year replacement schedule for all core textbooks.
+On-line texts are permissible. - ➤ Continue to provide for the systematic update of career-technical program instructional technology, including hardware and software.

+- Continue to utilize an "open house" program advisory committee structure/process at each applicable institution, whereby all program committees meet at the same time, enabling all committee members to visit all program areas.
+This was not done at two of the high schools during FY2014.
+This is a required activity and should be closely monitored by both local and district school administrators. - ➤ Continue to use a district-wide computerized record-keeping process for attendance, student evaluation and related information. - ➤ Continue to enable Microsoft Office Specialist (MOS) testing/certification of eligible Administrative Office Technology (AOT) students during FY2014 and beyond.
 Students that earn this certification are more employable and can command higher wages.
-Only the AOT teacher at Indian River High School has thus far administered such tests. - ➤ Continue to develop a Career Passport for each career-technical job training student.
+Only the AOT teacher at Luther E. Ball High administered such tests during FY2014.
+The AOT teacher at Ralph C. Starkey High School has plans to administer the tests to some students during FY2015. - ➤ Continue to develop a Career Passport for each career-technical job training student.
 The contents of Career Passports for similar programs should be standardized. - ➤ Continue to provide the ODE annual program review survey documents and an orientation to the performance review procedure to instructors during the intersession immediately following the end of the fiscal year.
-This process will clarify expectations and give instructors adequate time to prepare for the on-site review. - ➤ Maintain the maximum feasible enrollments in all programs (keeping safety and security issues in the forefront) to the degree possible to ensure program approval and full funding. - Continue to concentrate on reentry efforts to facilitate positive transition to reduce recidivism.
+This process will clarify expectations and give instructors adequate time to prepare for the on-site review. - ➤ Maintain the maximum feasible enrollments in all programs (keeping safety and security issues in the forefront) to the degree possible to ensure program approval and full funding.

+- ➤ Continue to concentrate on reentry efforts to facilitate positive transition to reduce recidivism.
 Education is an active partner in any effective reentry strategy.
-The

-Buckeye United School District has made very significant strides with its efforts through the Career-Based Intervention/Transitions programs.
+The Buckeye United School District has made very significant strides with its efforts through the Career-Based Intervention/Transitions programs.
 Further efforts are being made to expand these initiatives.
-These efforts should continue, keeping in mind the principals of the Second Chance Act of 2007, the Ohio Ex-Offender Reentry Coalition, and The DYS Reentry Roadmap: A 25-Point Strategy Toward Restoration.

-- Further expand efforts to collaborate, develop and implement effective strategies to best serve mental health caseload youth in Career Technical programming at Indian River Juvenile Correctional Facility or other facilities, as needed. - ➤ Continue to provide options for serving high school and GED graduates at all facilities.
-Possible options could include apprenticeships, post-secondary career technical programs, as well other college programming, including on-line classes.
+These efforts should continue, keeping in mind the principals of the Second Chance Act of 2007, the Ohio Ex-Offender Reentry Coalition, and The DYS Reentry Roadmap: A 25-Point Strategy Toward Restoration. - ➤ Further expand efforts to collaborate, develop and implement effective strategies to best serve mental health caseload youth in Career Technical programming at Indian River Juvenile Correctional Facility or other facilities, as needed. - ➤ Continue to provide options for serving high school and GED graduates at all facilities.
+Options include apprenticeships, post-secondary career technical programs, as well other college programming, including on-line classes.
+Good efforts for such services have already been instituted and should be continued